hrudai2002/hrudai2002/README.md

 - ✍ You can find my projects <a href = "https://github.com/hrudai2002?tab=repositories" > here </a>
 - 🔭 I’m currently Persuing my B-tech.
-- 🌱 I’m currently learning React Native and Django
+- 🌱 I’m currently learning Javascrpit and Dart
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything
 - ⚡ Fun fact: There is nothing fun about me.